retbenwin/Project-Zomboid-Backups/README.md

 The project requires Java, to compile it was used:
 • Apache NetBeans 12.6
 • Java SE Development Kit 15.0.2

-NOTE: This project is in early development